Southern Myanmar: Uncover the Hidden Trail

 - Overnight at Bago Star Hotel.

-- Transfer from Hpa An to Bago: 180 km; 4 hours
+- Distance and journey time: Transfer from Hpa An to Bago: 180 km; 4 hours

 - After breakfast, you will transfer out of the city of Bago.
 On the way stop by Kyat Khet Wine monastery and then visit the busy Bago market before heading back to Yangon.